Tharneshtharun69/Personal-Portfolio/README.md

 and a button which acts as link to the live view of the websites and a button which acts as link to my Github profile which consists of more projects.

 # CERTIFICATIONS
-In Certifications section, you will be able to find the certifications that I have done with IBM,HACKERRANK,TEACHNOOK,PANTECH E LEARNING,CISCO,GREAT LEARNING.
+In Certifications section, you will be able to find the certifications that I have done with GREAT LEARNING,HACKERRANK,CODE CHEF.

 # 🌐CONTACT
 In Contact section, you will be able to find a contact form through which you can contact me and a link to contact me via email ✉,and a link to contact me via call 📞